slipstream/SlipStreamDocumentation/docs/tutorials/ss/roadmap.rst

 Your feedback on what features you'd like to see in SlipStream is important.
-We continuously adjust our development priorities based on user feedback, so speak up!
-Just contact us at support@sixsq.com.
+We continuously adjust our development priorities based on user feedback.
+Give us your feedback by contacting us at support@sixsq.com.